 - Nancy B. Jackson

-The Center for Science Diplomacy has identified several resources that together serve as a primer for understanding the concept of "science diplomacy."
-Additionally, the Center publishes a policy journal Science & Diplomacy that provides rigorous thought, analysis, and insight to serve stakeholders who develop, implement, or teach all aspects of science and diplomacy.
+The Center has identified several resources that together serve as a primer for understanding the concept of "science diplomacy".
+Additionally, the Center publishes the policy journal Science & Diplomacy that provides rigorous thought, analysis, and insight to serve stakeholders who develop, implement, or teach all aspects of science and diplomacy.

 Conceptualizing Science Diplomacy